Jome0169/Jome0169.github.io/_posts/2019-06-15-cowplot-and-gviz.md

 final_figure_1A_plot <- gridExtra::grid.arrange(p1, p2, ncol=2)
 ```

-Not we've combined out two plots, which looks like:
+Now we've combined our two plots, it looks like:

 ![alt text](/images/gviz_cow/P1_P2.png)

 And finally, we take the 'final' plot from Figure 1A, and then plot it with the
 other figures using plot grid using the code below